 Since then, the city has endured several raids by the Castilian (Spanish) troops.
 To protect Viseu, king D. João I has ordered the construction of ramparts surrounding the city, from which we can still see two of the original seven gates (Porta do Soar e Porta dos Cavaleiros).

-What you can visit in Viseu ?
+What can you visit in Viseu?

 Below, I’ll show you the itinerary (you can see the map later) that I suggest you to do to discover the wonders of Viseu; in addition, I’ll show you where you can spend the night.